httnn/nih-plug-webview/README.md

 - Windows: `http://<protocol name>.localhost/`
 (Windows is the only platform I've tested)

-After you've configured your framework/bundler to export with a custom protocol, you'll need to register the protocol in Rust.
+After configuring your framework/bundler to export with a custom protocol, you'll need to register the protocol in Rust.

-If you don't have it, add the `include_dir` crate:
+1. If you don't have it, add the `include_dir` crate:

 ```
 cargo add include_dir
 ```

-Where you define your editor, add the following:
+2. Where you define your editor, add the following:
 ```rust

 // replace this with the correct output path